-Figure 1: Software architecture and technology stack
+Figure 1: Service and workflow

-The electricity market simulation handles a Europe-wide input and output data set with degrees of freedom in international exchange, demand, renewables, thermal and hydro power plants for one time coupled year with a hourly granularity.
+The electricity market simulation handles Europe-wide data sets with degrees of freedom in international exchange, demand, renewables, thermal and hydro power plants for a time coupled year with a hourly granularity.
 It is based on a three-staged optimization problem solving procedure displayed in figure 2.

 The first and third step handle yearly couplings like seasonal hydro basin filing levels.
 The combinatorial complexity is managed by a stepwise optimization in the second step.
 So integer restrictions like minimum power or minimum up time can be considered.
 All simulations run in the background at a high-performance computing cluster.

 With a positive initial plausibility, feasibility and complexity check (takes two minutes), this procedure guarantees a simulation run without abort.
 In case of failure, the user gets a problem description and a solution proposal.
 Hence, manual data processing is reduced to a minimum.

 Pre-parametrized data sets comprise historical years and typical scenarios for example from the Ten-Year Network Development Plan.
 2018 was our first parametrized scenario including the Flow-Based Market Coupling domain (approximately 458,000 restrictions), thermal power plants and coupled hydro power plant networks (approximately 5,000 units).
 Figure 3 displays resulting preliminary generation amounts and compares them with historical observations.

 Figure 3: Exemplary total electricity generation amounts per bidding zone (preliminary)

 Generation amounts get close to historical values.
 Thus, European-wide, annual and high resolution unit commitment and prices can be derived.
 Based on Maon, in-depth and close to reality planning can be carried out.
 Therefore, raw results are automatically processed for social welfare analysis or power-flow simulations in PSS/E (Siemens) or Integral (FGH).